Aldehyde oxidoreductase

 Fig. 2.
 The reconstruction of the wire-like structure of AOR from Aromatoleum aromaticum based on cryo-EM studies.
 Yellow: AorB catalytic subunit containing the tungsten cofactor (green - WCo) as a catalytic centre and one Fe4S4 cluster, violet -the electron transfer subunit (AorA) containing four Fe4S4 clusters in each subunit, green - subunit containing a FAD cofactor.

 Currently, our research aims at the further characterization of the catalytic properties of this unusual enzyme.
 We are developing it as a novel NADH recycling system as well as a valuable element of the enzymatic cascades.
-We also aim at the elucidation of the reaction mechanism by means of kinetic studies and molecular modelling.
+We also aim at the elucidation of the reaction mechanism using kinetic studies and molecular modeling.

 Publications on the topic: